 You will be charged for any disbursements incurred by us in connection with your instructions.
 These may include fees payable to the Foreign Office, Foreign Embassies or agents dealing with legalisation of documents, or courier or postal charges for sending notarised documents abroad and translators’ fees.

 The Notary Public will provide an estimate or a fixed price at the outset before carrying out any chargeable work on your behalf.

 The Notary Public’s practice at Birketts is regulated through the Faculty Office of the Archbishop of Canterbury.
 The contact details for the Faculty Office are:

 The Faculty Office,

 020 7222 5381

 We are committed to high quality legal advice and client care but if you are dissatisfied about the service you have received please do not hesitate to contact the Notary Public Louise Long.
-If Louise is unable to resolve the matter you may then complain to the Notaries Society of which she is a member, who have a complaints procedure which is approved by the Faculty Office.
+If the Notary Public is unable to resolve the matter, you may then complain to the Notaries Society of which the Notary Public is a member, who have a complaints procedure which is approved by the Faculty Office.
 Please write (but do not enclose any original documents) with full details to:

 The Secretary of The Notaries Society

 Even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of that procedure, or after a period of eight weeks from the date you first notified the Notary Public that you were dissatisfied, make your complaint to the Legal Ombudsman, if you are not happy with the result:

 If you decide to make a complaint to the Legal Ombudsman you must refer your matter to the Legal Ombudsman within six months from the conclusion of the complaint process.